Skip to main content

 In this lesson you learned:

-• How relational databases store information in tables and why that model suits the University scenario
+• How relational databases store information in tables and why that model suits the marketplace scenario

 • The key tables, columns, and relationships that form our shared schema

-• How to run a basic SQL query against familiar tables like student and course
+• How to run a basic SQL query against familiar tables like customer and product

 • Where the provided DDL and seed data live so you can recreate the environment anytime